-The CobWebb is a popular antenna due to its small size - it's a 5-band HF aerial, under 8ft square, and is ideal for the small QTH or even /P. One of the issues for home-constructors has been how to cut+tune the folded-dipole elements.
-Fortunately, G3TXQ came up with the idea of using basic dipole wires and feeding the aerial via a 1:4 balun which transforms the 12.5-ohm aerial back to 50-ohms for your transceiver.
+The CobWebb is a popular antenna due to its small size - it's a 5-band HF aerial, under 8ft square, and is ideal for the small QTH.
+One of the issues for home-constructors has been how to cut+tune the folded-dipole elements.
+Fortunately, G3TXQ came up with the idea of using single dipole wires and feeding the aerial via a 1:4 balun which transforms the 12.5-ohm aerial back to 50-ohms to match your transceiver.

 There are plenty of articles online about this balun and how it's built - but construction is not for everyone and it's probably not a beginner's project so we've done the hard work for you.
 This is a no-solder product and ready for mounting onto your CobWeb metalwork and spreaders.
 The rugged box houses a 1:4 balun for use with the G3TXQ CobWeb design (the original, by G3TPW is known as the CobWebb) and is rated at well over 100w continuous and up to 400w SSB.
 The box is filled with casting resin so fully weather-proof.

 This is not a complete aerial!
 You will need to add some metalwork, fibreglass spreaders and 5 sets of dipole wires.
 For that, we suggest the Aerial-Parts metalwork from John G4ZTR and a set of fibreglass spreaders (Sandpiper) to form a complete 20m-10m HF aerial solution that can be assembled with a just a spanner, a pair of wire-cutters and an SWR meter or antenna analyzer.
 Read details of John's own CobWebb build here.